OneIdentity/safeguard-api-tutorial/spp2-swagger/swagger-hol.md

 anything in the 400s or 500s is a failure.
 Most of the time failures will include additional information in the `Response Body` field.
 The `Response Headers` can be useful for authenticated requests.
-They will include a header that tells you how much time is left on your Safeguard API token.
+They will include a header that tells you how much time is left on your SPP API token.

 If you look at the information in the `Response Body` you can see that the SPP appliance is in the "Online" state.
 This `notification` endpoint is always